patternfly/training-scenarios/react-components/select/step5.md

 Add the class to the `App.js` file, outside of the App class.

 <strong>Note:</strong> This class may contain any amount of properties, and these will be passed back as data when an option is selected.
-The `toString` function tells the select component how to display and compare the data as a string.
+The `toString` function tells the select component on how to display and compare the data as a string.

 <pre class="file" data-target="clipboard">
 class CustomDataState {